RoboJackets/robocup-software/rj_gameplay/README.md

 Uses SituationAnalyzer to select the best play to run, calling tick() on the play to get the list of skills, then ticking all of the resulting skills.

+All currently working plays are in the import at the top of `gameplay_node.py`.
+Change the `test_play` variable at the bottom of this file to run a test play.

 **Basic Play Selector - `stp/basic_play_selector.py`**